xojo/XojoUnit/README.md

 - TestGroup Setup and TearDown events will run around each test method.
 - Every test method will start from a fresh copy of the TestGroup.
+- Fixed report indenting.
+- Fixed formatting of doubles in Assert.Fail.
+- Added "Not Implemented" count and properly update all counts.
+- TestGroup now has an UnhandledException event.

 Paul Lefebvre (paul@xojo.com)